Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/paper.md

 - lots of discussion about ChatGPT which disregards GPT-4, the most powerful form of ChatGPT
 - people say that chatgpt hallucinates and in many cases it has been directly contraindicated for academic work (eg, Buchanan and Shapoval https://economistwritingeveryday.com/2023/06/04/new-paper-with-evidence-that-chatgpt-hallucinates-nonexistent-citations/)
 - we know prompt strategy drives productivity, but research on GPT-4 that does exist fails to incorporate best-practice prompt techniques and leverage GPT-4 capabilities like plugins.
 Plugins importantly provide access to academic papers, and we know from research like "textbooks are all you need" that access to academic material is a very important driver of producing high-quality academic-level results.
+- GPT-4 performance has notably varied over time.
+[Chen et al](https://arxiv.org/abs/2307.09009) notes significant performance decreases for some tasks, and this observation has been independently replicated by the [ChatBot Arena Leaderboard Project](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard).
+Importantly, this model shift took place during the observation period for the present study, and as a result we report a coefficient for performance shift relevant to our particular task in economic research.
+  - Our observation period was May-July and the ChatGPT UI at that time used the March GPT-4 API, then switched to the June GPT-4 api during the observation period.

 ## Methodology